MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/install-mobile-app.md

 ---
-title: Get Business Central on your mobile device (contains video)
+title: Get Business Central on your mobile device
 description: 'This article describes the various ways you can view and edit your Business Central data, send to Excel and more on your phone or tablet.'
 author: jswymer
 ms.topic: get-started